 Prior to her work with Oceana, Savitz served as Executive Director of Coast Alliance, a network of over 600 organizations around the country working to protect the coasts from pollution and development.
-In the mid-nineties, Jackie worked as an environmental policy analyst with the Environmental Working Group in Washington, D.C., an organization known for producing media-savvy reports on a variety of environmental issues.
-Before that she worked as an environmental scientist with the Chesapeake Bay Foundation, one of the nation’s largest regional conservation organizations, where she spent nearly five years working to protect Chesapeake Bay.
+In the mid-nineties, Savitz worked as an environmental policy analyst with the Environmental Working Group in Washington, D.C., an organization known for producing media-savvy reports on a variety of environmental issues.
+Before that she worked as an environmental scientist with the Chesapeake Bay Foundation, one of the nation’s largest regional conservation organizations, where she spent five years working to protect the Chesapeake Bay.